 About the Spaces, Locations, and Timeline

 Spaceworks Tacoma relies on willing property owners to provide space and Spaceworks actively recruits space partners with viable locations for the proposed projects.
 Spaces vary in size and amenities; selected individuals/groups will be paired with an appropriate space for their proposal when the project is deemed ready.
 Many approved projects wait six to nine months before a space is identified for them.

-Spaceworks has secured space primarily in downtown and the Hilltop neighborhood over the past five years and will continue to work in these areas.
-We are also encouraging business ideas for the Lincoln district.
-These are our focus areas during 2016.
+Spaceworks has secured space primarily in downtown and the Hilltop neighborhood in the past and will continue to work in these areas.
+We are also encouraging business ideas for the Lincoln district and South Tacoma.
+These are our focus areas during 2017.